Table of contents

 What are peer-to-peer recognition platforms?

-A peer-to-peer recognition platform is a system through which employees and managers can acknowledge the achievements of their coworkers or team members, or send thank-yous for their efforts and contributions.
-These programs often tie recognitions to specific behaviors and actions desired by the organization in order to reinforce them.
+A peer-to-peer recognition platform is a system through which employees and managers can acknowledge the achievements of their coworkers or team members, offering thanks for their efforts and contributions.
+These platforms often tie recognition to specific behaviors and actions desired by the organization, reinforcing positive outcomes and aligning with company values.

 There are clear advantages to peer-to-peer recognition, but it can be daunting to get started.
-Here are ways to build an effective peer recognition program in your organization.
+Here are 15 ways to build an effective peer recognition program in your organization:

 1. Have a recognition program in place